 What is a Stage Two (Formal) Complaint?

-If you feel that you have raised the issue as a complaint and/or you remain dissatisfied with the outcome of your Stage One (Informal) discussions, then you could submit a Stage Two (Formal) complaint to the Student Complaints Manager of the faculty or service you that you want to complaint about.
+If you feel that you have raised the issue as a complaint and/or you remain dissatisfied with the outcome of your Stage One (Informal) discussions, then you could submit a Stage Two (Formal) complaint to the Student Engagement Manager.
 You’ll need to submit your formal complaint no later than ten working days after receiving the Stage One outcome.
 If you are unsure about your deadline then we can help you work this out for you.
 The Student Complaints Manager may contact you for further information or evidence as part of the investigation of your complaint.
 At times a Stage Two (Formal) complaint may require a meeting.
 You have a right to be accompanied by a representative or a ‘friend’ to meetings that take place for the purpose of the regulations.
 A ‘Friend’ is defined as a member of the University community such as a fellow student, University staff or the SU.
 For further information, please see Appendix A via the link to the Handbook of Student Regulations.
 Please note the burden of proof lies with the complainant

 What can I do if I do not feel comfortable speaking directly to the person as part of the Stage One (Informal) process?

 Most complaints should be resolved informally and directly with the person concerns.
 At times a complaint can, be of a serious and sensitive nature e.g. allegations of sexual harassment, discrimination or other incidences of serious misconduct.
 This is what the University describe as a ‘Category B’ complaint.
-Every Faculty and Service has a Student Complaints Manager who will provide advice about the complaint procedure and help determine whether the nature of the complaint is such that it may be ‘Category B’.
-If you have concerns speaking directly to be person concerned you could consult with the Student Complaints Manager in confidence.
+A Student Engagement Manager will provide advice about the complaint procedure and help determine whether the nature of the complaint is such that it may be ‘Category B’.
+If you have concerns speaking directly to be person concerned you could consult with the Student Engagement Manager in confidence.

-What is a Student Complaints Manager and how do I contact them?
+What is a Student engagement manager and how do I contact them?

-Each Faculty and Service has a Student Complaints Manager who handles all Stage Two (Formal) complaints.
+The University has a Student Engagement Manager who handles all Stage Two (Formal) complaints.
 They will carry out a formal investigation with the information they receive and supporting evidence.
-All complaints related to the following faculties and services will need to be sent to;

 If your complaint is not faculty based or related to a service not listed above, please email email@example.com and we can send you the correct contact details.